trygve-lie/ttl-mem-cache/README.md

 cache.set('b', {foo: 'xyz'});
 const all = cache.entries(); // returns [{foo: 'bar'}, {foo: 'xyz'}]
 ```

+Triggering `.entries()` will check the expire on the items.
+If an item is older than
+the max age set on it, the item will be removed from the cache and it will not be
+included in the returned value of this methid unless `stale` is set to `true` on the
+constructor.
+Then the expired item will be included before its removed from the cache.

 This method take the following arguments: